Gizo, Solomon Islands: 2010 earthquakes

 Magnitude 7.2 and 6.5 quakes hit near the Solomon Islands in the South Pacific less than an hour apart on January 4, 2010.
 The larger quake was centered 65 miles south-southeast of Gizo, Solomon Islands, and at a depth of 19 miles.
 The smaller quake was 55 miles south-southeast of Gizo at a depth of 6.2 miles.

 2011 tsunami

-On March 11 Gizo was put under tsunami warning following a 9.0 magnitude earthquake off Japan's east coast.
+On March 11, 2011, Gizo was put under tsunami warning following a 9.0 magnitude earthquake off Japan's east coast.

 Climate

-Ghizo has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.
+Gizo has a tropical rainforest climate (Af) with heavy to very heavy rainfall year-round.